-when they purchase goods, by mail or postoffice order.
-The increase in the money order business of the government for the year ending June 30, 1899, over that of the year 1895 was more than 7,000,000 orders issued, and the increase in amount during the same time was \$55,-000,000.
-Only a wonderfully prosperous people can send that amount of money perity and financial comfort Nebraska is found in the report of the State bank examiner in Jan.
+The most emphatic proof of presperity and financial comfort in Nebraska is found in the port of the State bank examiner in Jan.
 1, 1900.
-There was on deposit in the State savings banks of the State. most of which are outside the large cities, \$21,666,110, an increase of \$3,400,000 in one year.
-As these banks are the banks in which the farmer deposits, as well as the laboring man, it shows that prosper-Va., natural gas and oil companies in the ity has arrived in Nebraska in a very healthy state.
+There was on deposit in the State savings banks of the State, most of which are outside the large cities, \$21,666,110, an increase of \$3,400,000 in one year.
+As these banks are the banks in which the farmer deposits, as well as the laboring man, it shows that prosperity has arrived in Nebraska in a very healthy state.